 Reviews and recommendations

-The best way to find out exactly what a pet sitter’s like is by talking to their previous clients.
-See if you can track down any reviews about your pet sitter from their website or social media profiles, or alternatively, you can ask them for at least three references.
+The best way to find out exactly what a pet sitter is like is by talking to their previous clients.
+See if you can track down any reviews from their website or social media profiles, or alternatively, you can ask them for at least three references.

 Suitable for your pet

 Whether you have a dog, cat or rabbit, you’ll need to make sure your pet sitter is comfortable with the species and breed you own.
 For example, cat sitters may not feel comfortable looking after dogs, and vice versa.